littlethao/boris-bikes/README.md

 As a system maintainer,
 So that I can plan the distribution of bikes,
 I want a docking station to have a default capacity of 20 bikes.

+As a system maintainer,
+So that busy areas can be served more effectively,
+I want to be able to specify a larger capacity when necessary.
 ```

 ### Diagram